With Performance Monitoring, you can use attributes to segment performance data and focus on your app's performance in different real-world scenarios.

 In addition to these default attributes, you can also create custom attributes on your custom code traces to segment data by categories specific to your app.
 For example, in a game, you can segment data by game level.

-All traces for web apps collect the following attributes by default:
+All traces for iOS and Android apps collect the following attributes by default:

 Collecting user data